B. B. King: Personal life

 King was married twice.
-His first marriage was to Martha Lee Denton, from November 1946 to 1952 and his second was to Sue Carol Hall, from 1958 to 1966.
+His first marriage was to Martha Lee Denton, from November 1946 to 1952, and his second was to Sue Carol Hall, from 1958 to 1966.
 He attributed their failure to the heavy demands of his 250 performances a year.
 It is said that he fathered 15 children with several women.
 After his death, three more have come forward, claiming him as their father.
-Though neither of his marriages produced children, biographer Charles Sawyer wrote that doctors found his sperm count too low to conceive children, King never disputed paternity of any of the 15 who claimed it and by all accounts was generous in bankrolling college tuitions and establishing trust funds.
+Neither of his marriages produced children, and biographer Charles Sawyer wrote that doctors found his sperm count too low to conceive children, but King never disputed paternity of any of the 15 who claimed it and by all accounts was generous in bankrolling college tuitions and establishing trust funds.
 In May 2016, the 11 surviving children initiated legal proceedings against his appointed trustee over his estimated $30 million to $40 million estate.
-Several of them also went public with the allegation that King's business manager, LaVerne Toney and his personal assistant, Myron Johnson had fatally poisoned him.
+Several of them also went public with the allegation that King's business manager, LaVerne Toney, and his personal assistant, Myron Johnson, had fatally poisoned him.
 Autopsy results showed no evidence of poisoning.
 A defamation suit filed by Johnson against the accusing family members (including his own sister, Karen Williams) is pending.
-Other children have filed lawsuits targeting his music estate which remains in dispute.
+Other children have filed lawsuits targeting his music estate, which remains in dispute.

-King was an FAA-certified private pilot and learned to fly in 1963 at what was then Chicago Hammond Airport in Lansing, Illinois.
-He frequently flew to gigs but in 1995 his insurance company and manager asked him to fly only with another certified pilot.
-As a result, at around the age of 70, he stopped flying.
+King was an FAA-certified private pilot and frequently flew to gigs.
+He learned to fly in 1963 at what was then Chicago Hammond Airport in Lansing, Illinois.
+In 1995 his insurance company and manager asked him, at around the age of 70, to fly only with another certified pilot, so he stopped flying.

 King's favorite singer was Frank Sinatra.
-In his autobiography, he spoke about how he was a "Sinatra nut" and how he went to bed every night listening to Sinatra's classic album In the Wee Small Hours.
+In his autobiography, he spoke about how he was a "Sinatra nut" and went to bed every night listening to Sinatra's classic album In the Wee Small Hours.
 During the 1960s, Sinatra had arranged for King to play at the main clubs in Las Vegas.
-He credited Sinatra for opening doors to black entertainers who were not given the chance to play in white dominated venues.
+He credited Sinatra for opening doors to black entertainers who were not given the chance to play in white-dominated venues.